Improving On-Demand Single Photon Source Coherence and Indistinguishability Through a Time-Delayed Coherent Feedback

+A Markovian feedback, $\tau \rightarrow 0^+$, will also increase the spontaneous emission rate \rerereedit{at all times} when $\phi = 0$ \cite{Dorner2002} \rerereedit{as shown in Fig.~\ref{Time_Dynamics}(a)}.
+This will also improve the SPS performance in the presence of off-chip decay and pure dephasing, in an identical way as including a Purcell factor of 2.
+Crucially though, this also increases the pair emission rate which detrimentally affects the SPS.
+See \rerereedit{the Supplementary Material}~\cite{[{See Supplemental Material at }][{ for a discussion on the $B_n$ operators and a comparison of Markovian and non-Markovian feedback.}]supp} for a comparison between the improvements with Markovian and non-Markovian feedback \rerereedit{where Markovian feedback produces a worse coherence and indistinguishability in all cases}.
+A similar effect in a coupled cavity-TLS setup has been shown in~\cite{Gustin2018b} where a non-Markovian Purcell factor can arise in the bad cavity regime with pulsed excitation.

-We also compare $g^{(2)} (0)$ and $\mathcal{I}$ with and without feedback as a function of the off-chip decay rate in Figs.~\ref{CombinedScans}(c) and (g), and as a function of the pure dephasing rate in Figs.~\ref{CombinedScans}(d) and (h), with a fixed pulse width.
-Note that the improvement at $\gamma_0 = \gamma' = 0$ is purely due to the improvement from two-photon emission suppression that is seen in Fig.~\ref{CombinedScans}(a).
-Instead we are interested in how well feedback suppresses the penalty to $g^{(2)} (0)$ or $\mathcal{I}$ from including off-chip decay or pure dephasing.
-We find that for off-chip decay (Figs.~\ref{CombinedScans}(c) and (g)), feedback does an excellent job of suppressing the effects of the additional output channel, decreasing the impact on coherence by 70$\%$ and on indistinguishability by 82$\%$.
-For the pure dephasing rate (Figs.~\ref{CombinedScans}(d) and (h)), $g^{(2)} (0)$ is not affected by the increase in pure dephasing events so there is little difference between the results with and without feedback.
-Pure dephasing has its greatest affect on the indistinguishability, and feedback does a good job of reducing its impact, suppressing its effects by 39$\%$.
+We also compare $\eta$, $g^{(2)} (0)$ and $\mathcal{I}$ with and without feedback as a function of the off-chip decay rate in Figs.~\ref{CombinedScans}(c), (g), and (k), and as a function of the pure dephasing rate in Figs.~\ref{CombinedScans}(d), (h), and (l), with a fixed pulse width of $\gamma t_p = 0.15$.
+We find that for off-chip decay (Figs.~\ref{CombinedScans}(c), (g), and (k)), feedback does an excellent job of suppressing the effects of the additional output channel, decreasing the impact on brightness by 26$\%$, coherence by 39$\%$ and on indistinguishability by 57$\%$.
+For the pure dephasing rate (Figs.~\ref{CombinedScans}(d), (h), and (l),), $\eta$ and $g^{(2)} (0)$ are minimally affected by the increase in pure dephasing events so there is little difference between the results with and without feedback.
+Pure dephasing has its greatest affect on the indistinguishability, and feedback does a good job of reducing its impact, suppressing its effects by 44$\%$.
+Figure~\ref{Time_Dynamics}(c) shows an example HOM histogram when $\gamma' = \gamma$ highlighting the decreased area of the central peak in the case with \rerereedit{non-Markovian} feedback leading to the improvement in indistinguishability.